Rosanna Cabot: Casting and creation

-Controversy
+Development

 Actress Cady McClain was upset with the direction Rosanna's character went during her return in 2007.
 When asked how her exit was in an interview with Soap Opera Weekly, she said, "Let’s put it this way: As the person who plays this character, it was an emotional hysterectomy.
 Rosanna’s womb, adopted child, and business exited stage left.
 Apparently, there was nothing left to take but her dignity."
 She later added, "I don’t know.
 I cannot understand why in a medium that caters to women, intelligent female characters have to be set up to be stupid and emotionally impulsive… 'punished' for actions they would never have taken without a gun to their head… and left begging and pathetic.
 As an actress, it was not romantic.
 It was embarrassing.
 Almost as bad as the pancakes, and that’s saying something.
 I have to wonder what the hell is going on these days.
 Are strong, smart women so threatening that they have to be vilified?
 I think they should be celebrated, but what do I know?
 Maybe I need a boob job."

 In 2009, McClain took part in an interview with soapcentral.com owner Dan J. Kroll.
 During the interview, McClain stated that she did not think anyone in daytime would hire her again and that she would not apologize for being honest.